bc141/gamerankd/NEXT.md

 - Should we add more handoff fields to NEXT.md?
 - Do we need additional CI checks beyond UNFILLED detection?

-Use "UNFILLED" literally; CI will fail if these placeholders remain on a PR.
+Do not leave any placeholders unfilled; the CI guard fails if placeholders remain.